Undergraduate B.A. Program of Study

 NELC Majors in their third year should discuss possible BA Paper topics with NELC faculty members whom they have worked with, or who have expertise in their topic.
 This may grow out of a paper written from a course, or may be an entirely new project.

 After choosing a topic and narrowing down its focus, students are responsible to request a member of the NELC faculty to serve as their research adviser, who will help them further conceive the scope and aims of the project and provide guidance about methods and sources for carrying out their research.
-Students must formally file their proposed BA Paper topic with their faculty adviser’s signature in the NELC department office before the end of their third year (by Monday of tenth week of Spring Quarter).
-Forms to register the topic are available on our website.
+Students must formally file their proposed BA Paper topic with their faculty adviser’s signature in the NELC department office before the end of their third year (by Monday of tenth week of Spring Quarter) using this form.

 Year 4: Autumn Quarter